kellycode/winters_eve/README.md

 - Custom Mobile and W,A,S,D,Arrow controls
 - Heightmap generated ground
 - Random placement of trees
-- Random placement of animated deer
+- Random placement of animated deer and a wolf from olf json models (will rebuild those)
-- Animated Wolf
-- Trees built from primitives objects
+- Trees built from primitives objects randomly placed
-- Skybox
+- Generic Skybox
-- Monn Sprite
+- Moon Sprite
-- 300k Snow Flakes
+- Falling snow